ivanob/portfolio-ivanob-gatsby/README.md

 # portfolio-ivanob-gatsby

 My personal portfolio with some information about me: skills, projects, experience...
 ***DISCLAIMER***: Based on the templates here listed [1], All the credits for the authors.
-This is an update in gatsby 5.10.0 and Typescript, but all the styling has been copied
+This is an update in gatsby 5.10.0 and Typescript, but all the styling has been shamelessly copied

 ### Goals